qmk/qmk_firmware/keyboards/percent/skog_lite/keymaps/default/readme.md

-# The default keymap for singa
+# The default keymap for Skog Lite